-- 3.30 Design basis accident (DBA) conditions should be identified and calculated for each of the associated systems. - 3.31 For the performances of the RCSASs, design basis accident conditions should be calculated taking into account the least favourable initial conditions and equipment performances, and the single failurewhich has the largest impact on the performance of the safety systems.
-Care should be taken when introducing adequate conservatism, since: - For the same event, as an approach considered conservative for designing one specific system could be non-conservative for another, various analyses should be performed for the different cases; - Making assumptions too conservative could lead to the imposition of too high stresses on components and structures.
+3.34.
+Design basis accident (DBA) conditions should be identified and calculated for the RCS in order to specify adequate performance each of the safety associated systems.

+3.35.
+For the performances of the RCSASs, design basis accident conditions should be calculated taking into account the least favourable initial conditions and equipment performances, and the single failure which has the largest impact on the performance of the safety systems.
+Care should be taken when introducing adequate conservatism, since:

+- For the same event, as an approach considered conservative for designing one specific system could be non-conservative for another, various analyses should be performed for the different cases; - Making assumptions too conservative could lead to the imposition of too high stresses on components and structures.